SyncholisticMG/gh/chapter5/workspace.md

 it's easy to fall prey to this with large corporates exploiting the job market by manipulating supply and demand.

-The reversal of the false idea of advanced technology bastardising our standards of living would allow us to recognise the benefits to human evolution.
-We are natural living beings in an ever expanding age of quantum computing and advancing technology is part of our birth right and legacy.
+The reversal of the false idea of advanced technology bastardising our standards of living would allow us to recognise the benefits to human evolution. we're natural living beings in an ever expanding age of quantum computing and advancing technology is part of our birth right and legacy.
 Automation,
 robots can replace a variety of jobs that are dangerous, monotonous,